 You may reduce the amount of salt further, by using 1 Tbsp. whey, or juice from another ferment, per 1 cup of non-chlorinated water.
-Whey tends to be a little more predictable.
 I would not recommend reducing salt below 3/4 tsp. per cup of non-chlorinated water.

 If you have any trouble with your fermentations, you can add up to 1 Tbsp. whey, or juice from a previous ferment, per cup of non-chlorinated water, as a starter.

-You may add any seasoning desired, such as dill or garlic.
+You may add any seasoning desired, such as dill, ginger, or garlic.